ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 This section considers an adversary who can modify network traffic between the client and the SvcDomainName (i.e. the destination server).

-A client that attempts a connection using an encrypted DNS transport from a SVCB record SHOULD NOT fall back to unencrypted DNS if connection fails.
-(This is different from the advice in Section 3 of {{SVCB}}, which assumes the default transport is secured.)
+For a SVCB-reliant client ({{SVCB}} Section 3), this adversary can only cause a denial of service.
+However, because DNS is unencrypted by default, this adversary can execute a downgrade attack against SVCB-optional clients.
+Accordingly, when use of this specification is optional, clients SHOULD switch to SVCB-reliant behavior if SVCB resolution succeeds.
 Specifications making using of this mapping MAY adjust this fallback behavior to suit their requirements.

 # IANA Considerations